mlg-blog/mlg-blog.github.io/_drafts/molgym.md

 ## That's it --- a first step towards general molecular design in Cartesian coordinates

 Let's end here for now, even though we were really just getting started.
-To summarise, we have presented a novel reinforcement learning formulation for 3D molecular design guided by quantum mechanics.
+To summarise, we have presented a novel reinforcement learning formulation for 3D molecular design guided by quantum chemistry.
 The key insight to get it to work was to exploit the symmetries of the design process, particularly using spherical harmonics.

 One aspect we didn't show today is how flexible this framework actually is.
 For example, we can use it to learn across multiple bags at the same time and generalise (to some extent) to unseen bags.
 Of course we can also scale up to larger molecules, though not quite as large as graph-based methods yet.
 Finally, we can even build molecular clusters, _e.g._ to model solvation processes.
 If that sounds interesting to you, make sure to check out the full papers:
 1. [Simm _et al._ (2020)](http://proceedings.mlr.press/v119/simm20b.html).
 Reinforcement Learning for Molecular Design Guided by Quantum Mechanics.
 ICML 2020.
 2. [Simm _et al._ (2021)](https://openreview.net/forum?id=jEYKjPE1xYN).
 Symmetry-Aware Actor-Critic for 3D Molecular Design.
 ICLR 2021.

+## Join us at ICLR 2021!

+Finally, feel free to join our upcoming poster session at [ICLR 2021](https://iclr.cc/Conferences/2021/Dates) if you want to talk to us directly:
+**Monday, 3 May 2021, 17:00-19:00 (GMT+1)**

 [^1]: In contrast, graph-based approaches have to resort to heuristic reward functions.
+[^2]: More precisely, only the position $x$ needs to be covariant, whereas the element $e$ has to be invariant.
-[^2]: We estimate the optimal return by using structural optimisation techniques to obtain the optimal structure and its energy.
+[^3]: We estimate the optimal return by using structural optimisation techniques to obtain the optimal structure and its energy.